sinhaadyant/multi-tenant-nextjs/INSTALLATION.md

 - Full access to all features
 - Can manage users, roles, and permissions
 - Can access all modules with full CRUD operations
+- Can manage tenant modules and settings

 ### Tenant Manager
 - Limited management access
 - Can manage users and content
-- Can create reports and analytics
-- View-only access to roles and settings
+- Can view roles and settings
+- Can create and manage support tickets
+- Cannot delete users or modify system settings

 ### Tenant User
 - Basic user access
-- Can view most modules
+- Can view dashboard and notifications
-- Can create content
+- Can create support tickets
 - Limited editing capabilities

-### Read-only User
+### Read-only User (Viewer)
-- View-only access to all modules
+- View-only access to dashboard and notifications
+- Can view support tickets
 - Cannot create, edit, or delete anything
 - Perfect for auditors and viewers